PjotrVr/FindCommand/README.md

 1. Clone the repository to your local machine:

-git clone https://github.com/PjotrVr/FindCommand or git clone git@github.com:PjotrVr/FindCommand.git
+`git clone https://github.com/PjotrVr/FindCommand` or `git clone git@github.com:PjotrVr/FindCommand.git`

 2. Navigate to the project directory:

 cd FindCommand

-markdown

 3. Install the required packages: